Sign in to access your HIS profile below.

 Salary, research and training costs:

 The successful applicant will receive a contribution of up to £65,000 towards their basic un-banded salary.
 The exact amount of the award will depend on the current salary of the recipient (comprising basic salary, pension and national insurance contributions) and subject to National Pay Awards.
 This will be paid six monthly via the host institution upon receipt of an invoice.
+Funding for this fellowship will be paid in arrears by HIS one an invoice is received.
+This must be administered by the host institution and managed by the Fellow.

 A further amount of £5,000 is available for research and audit tasks where there is full justification of expenses in the application

-Your application must be reviewed and approved by your host organisation.
+Your full application must be reviewed and approved by your host organisation.
 The application and terms and conditions require signatures from an authorised authority within your institution who undertakes financial management of award, in addition to a Director of Research, Dean of Medicine or equivalent.

-Applications must be sent to grants@his.org.uk by 11.59 pm on the application deadline.
+Applications must be sent to grants@his.org.uk by 23:59 on the application deadline.

 The following items must be included in your application: